kpmcguire/kpmcguire.github.io/about.md

 <p class='speaker'>DATA</p>

-Excuse me sir, but that is from the wrong Science fiction franchise.
+Excuse me sir, but that is from the wrong science fiction franchise.
 Should you not have said something about how web development is the “Final Frontier”?

 <p class='speaker'>KEVIN</p>